 Here in the UK, herbal medicine has been separated from mainstream medicine, although I can think of one herb routinely prescribed to the elderly by GP’s – Senna for constipation!

-So in my next few blogs (or letters as I like to call them) I would like to celebrate our indigenous herbs which can be used as medicine and some can be incorporated into diet.
+So in my next few blogs, I would like to celebrate our indigenous herbs which can be used as medicine and some can be incorporated into diet.